-Theorem 8.21.
+THEOREM 8.23.
 A finitely generated module over a Noetherian ring is Noetherian.

-Proof.
-If M is a finitely generated module over R, then we may represent it as $R^n/K$ for some submodule K of $R^n$ .
-An immediate corollary of the preceding theorem is that finite direct sums of Noetherian modules are Noetherian, and by assumption R itself is a Noetherian R-module, hence so is $R^n$ and hence so is the quotient $R^n/K = M$ .
+PROOF.
+If M is a finitely generated module over R, then we may represent it as R^n/K for some submodule K of R^n .
+An immediate corollary of the preceding theorem is that finite direct sums of Noetherian modules are Noetherian, and by assumption R itself is a Noetherian R-module, hence so is R^n and hence so is the quotient $R^n/K = M$.

 Thus so long as we restrict to Noetherian rings, submodules of finitely generated modules remain finitely generated.
-This is extremely useful even in the case of $R = \mathbb{Z}$ : a subgroup of a finitely generated abelian group remains finitely generated.
-Needless(?) to say, this does not hold for all nonabelian groups, e.g. not for a finitely generated free group of rank greater than 1.
+This is extremely useful even in the case of $R = \mathbb{Z}$: a subgroup of a finitely generated commutative group remains finitely generated.
+Needless(?) to say, this does not hold for all noncommutative groups, e.g. not for a finitely generated free group of rank greater than 1.

-Theorem 8.22.
-(Characterization of Noetherian rings) For a ring R, TFAE:
+THEOREM 8.24.
+(Characterization of Noetherian rings) For a ring R, the following are equivalent:

-- (i) Every nonempty set of ideals of R has a maximal element. - (ii) There are no infinite ascending chains of ideals of R.
+(i) Every nonempty set of ideals of R has a maximal element.

+(ii) There are no infinite ascending chains

-$$I_1 \subsetneq I_2 \subsetneq \ldots \subsetneq I_n \subsetneq \ldots$$
+$$I_1 \subsetneq I_2 \subsetneq \ldots \subsetneq I_n \subsetneq \ldots$$ of ideals of R.

-- (iii) Every ideal of R is finitely generated. - (iv) Every prime ideal of R is finitely generated.
+(iii) Every ideal of R is finitely generated.

+(iv) Every prime ideal of R is finitely generated.

-Proof. (i) $\iff$ (ii) is a special case of Proposition 8.1.
+PROOF. (i) \iff (ii) is a special case of Proposition 8.1.

-- (ii) $\iff$ (iii) is a special case of Exercise 8.2. - (iii) $\iff$ (iv) is Cohen's Theorem (Theorem 4.26).
+(ii) \iff (iii) is a special case of Exercise 8.2.

+(iii) \iff (iv) is Cohen's Theorem (Theorem 4.31).

-Exercise 8.24: Suppose a ring R satisfies the ascending chain condition on prime ideals.
+EXERCISE 8.23.
+Suppose a ring R satisfies the ascending chain condition on prime ideals.
 Must R be Noetherian?

-Proposition 8.23.
+PROPOSITION 8.25.
 Let R be a Noetherian ring.

-- a) If I is any ideal of R, the quotient R/I is Noetherian. - b) If $S \subset R$ is any multiplicative subset, the localization $S^{-1}R$ is Noetherian.
+a) If I is any ideal of R, the quotient R/I is Noetherian.

+b) If $S \subset R$ is any multiplicative subset, the localization $S^{-1}R$ is Noetherian.

-Proof.
+PROOF.
 Any ideal of R/I is of the form J/I for some ideal $J \supset I$ of R. By assumption J is finitely generated, hence J/I is finitely generated, so R/I is Noetherian.
 A similar argument holds for the localization; details are left to the reader.

-Exercise 8.25: Let k be a field, let S be an infinite set, and put $R = \prod{s \in S} k$ , i.e., the infinite product of #S copies of k.
-Show that R is not Noetherian, but the localization $R{\mathfrak{p}}$ at each prime ideal is Noetherian.
+EXERCISE 8.24.
+Let k be a field, let S be an infinite set, and put $R = \prod{s \in S} k$, i.e., the infinite product of #S copies of k.
+Show that R is not Noetherian, but the localization R{p} at each prime ideal is Noetherian.